danbrakeley/ycopy/README.md

 ## Overview

-This is an app for batch copying/downloading files.
-The list of files/urls is stored as a text file.
+This is an app for batch copying/downloading files that are specified in a newline-separated text file.

-I forget my original use case for this, but once I added downloading of http(s) urls, I decided to put this in a git repo.
+I forget my original use case for this, but once I added downloading from web urls, I decided to put this in a git repo and add some more features.

 ## Example Usage